react-navigation/react-navigation.github.io/versioned_docs/version-5.x/stack-navigator.md

 #### `header`

 Function that given `HeaderProps` returns a React Element, to display as a header.
+Make sure to set `headerMode` to `screen` as well when using a custom header (see below for more details).

 Example: